chiarage/Urban-Accessibility-through-Milan-s-Piazze-Aperte/README.md

 The notebooks here presented already show the final results presented in the report; however for the sake of reproducibility here are the steps to follow.

 1. Download the project folder.
+2. Unzip data and figures folders.
-2. Run notebooks sequentially; they will automatically call necessary .py files.
+3. Run notebooks sequentially; they will automatically call necessary .py files.
-3. This will populate data and figures folders.
+4. This will populate data and figures folders.
-4. Results can be inspected in the output cells of the notebooks and in the folder figures.
+5. Results can be inspected in the output cells of the notebooks and in the folder figures.

 ## Authors 👩🏻‍💻
 - Chiara Genuardi - c.genuardi1@campus.unimib.it